 Resolution: “Get engaged, or married (or have kids!)”

-Is 2013 the year to tie the knot?
+Is this the year to tie the knot?
 If so, then finding the perfect honeymoon destination is equally as important as finding the correct engagement ring.

 In this case, many choose to visit Belgium for such an occasion.
 In fact, Belgium has been called the best kept secret in Europe for romantic getaways.
 It is also a destination easily reachable by ferry from the UK via p&o ferries.